Yipara logoYipara

 +

-Blue, purple, or gray-blue cat gums (cyanosis) always mean tissues aren't getting enough oxygen — a hypoxia emergency.
-Top causes in cats: (1) FELINE ASTHMA — very common in cats, can cause acute respiratory distress with blue gums; treated with inhaler (Flovent) and sometimes oral meds.
-(2) Hypertrophic cardiomyopathy (HCM) or heart failure — especially Maine Coons, Ragdolls, British Shorthair, older cats in general.
+Blue, purple, or gray-blue cat gums (blue tint) always mean tissues aren't getting enough oxygen — a oxygen issues emergency.
+Top causes in cats: (1) cat breathing concerns — very common in cats, can cause acute respiratory distress with blue gums; treated with inhaler (Flovent) and sometimes oral meds.
+(2) heart muscle concerns or heart failure — especially Maine Coons, Ragdolls, British Shorthair, older cats in general.
 (3) Acetaminophen (Tylenol) poisoning — destroys cat hemoglobin's ability to carry oxygen; gums turn brown-blue; even HALF a regular-strength tablet is deadly.
 (4) Choking or airway obstruction.
-(5) Pneumonia, pleural effusion, or lung tumors.
+(5) Pneumonia, fluid around the lungs, or lung tumors.
 (6) Late-stage heatstroke.
 (7) Congenital heart defects in kittens.
 Blue gums + open-mouth breathing + distress = drive to ER NOW, do not put in carrier stressfully if possible.

 Is it okay if my cat's gums are black?